subscribe: Posts | Comments

 West facing panorama.

 Hidden by the aspens on the left is Mt.
 Kidd (2958 m), blue in the distance Mt.
 Bogart (3185m – 10500 feet), the lower slopes of Mt.
 Allan with the ski slopes of Nakiska occupy the centre of the view, the peak of Mt.
-Allan (2819m), here looking very small, is just to the left of the small cloud which is sitting above the saddle joining Allan to Mt.
-Columbola on the right.
+Allan (2819m), here looking very small, is just to the left of the small cloud which is sitting above the saddle joining Allan to Collembola on the right.
 At the extreme right the land is sweeping up to form the low forested ridge of Hummingbird Plume.

 The meadow is very beautiful and attracts a variety of grazing wildlife and those that prey on them.
-Actually the whole area abounds in wildlife and sightings of White-tailed Deer, Mule Deer, Elk, Moose, Bighorn Sheep, Mountain Goat and Coyote are common.
+The whole area abounds in wildlife and sightings of White-tailed Deer, Mule Deer, Elk, Moose, Bighorn Sheep, Mountain Goat and Coyote are common.
 Less frequent are Black Bear, Grizzly Bear, Wolf and Lynx.
 We frequently see tracks of Cougar (Mountain Lion) in the snow, but this animal is very secretive and illusive.

 sites-kananaskis_(6)